Burnie Burns: Hosting and producing work: 2008–2015

-Lazer Team and other film projects: 2015–2020
+Lazer Team and other film projects: 2015–2019

 In June 2014, Rooster Teeth launched a crowdfunding campaign for the film Lazer Team on Indiegogo.
 The fundraiser reached its $650,000 goal in under 10 hours and broke Indiegogo's record for the fastest film campaign to reach $700,000.
 Within three days, Lazer Team broke $1 million.
 As of 2015, Lazer Team held the record for the highest funded film campaign on Indiegogo with over $2.4 million collected.

 Burns explained during the campaign that as it makes more money, the film's budget scales up.
 "The initial budget for talent was based on making the movie on the bare minimum with us throwing in the remainder of the expected budget.
 For instance, that meant using talent almost exclusively from in-house.
 As the budget grows, so do our opportunities to approach all kinds of talent.
 The same applies to Visual FX, quality of props and costuming, lighting, crew, etc." Burns co-wrote, co-produces, and co-stars in the film as Hagan.
 It was released in January 2016, making it among the first titles that Rooster Teeth's parent company, Fullscreen, will be distributing in its newly launched feature film division.

 Burns appeared in the 2015 short film, Hit, as Officer Harris and the sports comedy-drama The Outfield.
 Burns appeared in the YouTube Red series 12 Deadly Days from Blumhouse Television.

+Post-Rooster Teeth and Morning Somewhere: 2019–present

+In September 2019, Burns' involvement within Rooster Teeth became one of executive producer, withdrawing from on camera appearances focusing on larger projects behind the scenes.

+In June 2020, Burns officially left Rooster Teeth, announcing on his blog a focus on his family alongside a move abroad.

+On December 26, 2023, after a period of withdrawal from the public eye, Burns launched the daily podcast Morning Somewhere, co-hosted with wife Ashley Burns in their home in Scotland.

+On February 5, 2025, Burns announced he had acquired the Rooster Teeth brand and its remaining intellectual properties through his company Box Canyon Productions.
+On August 7, 2025, the Rooster Teeth site was relaunched, as announced on his Morning Somewhere podcast.